GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 >
 > Answer:

-The compute engine ran most of our script, it builds the docker image and trains our algorithm.
-This means that we don't have to wait for the jobs to complete before we can use our own computer, since the cloud can handle several jobs at the same time.
-Since our training task was not too big and since we wanted to ensure that we have enough credits for the whole course, we used a VM with a CPU.
-It has a storage of10 GB which was enough for our project.
+We used the compute engine to run our model training.
+It load the docker image built by gcloud build and loads it using gcloud registry.
+We used instances placed in europe-central2-a with the following hardware: e2-medium, Intel Broadwell, 10 gb storage and we started the using a custom container: trainer_new:latest.
+Since our training task was not too big and since we wanted to ensure that we have enough credits for the whole course, we used a the compute engine with a CPU.

 ### Question 19